If you’ve ever asked yourselves “Which is the best OS for hacking?” than you’re exactly where you should be, in your room, and on this exact page!

 Obviously considering all of these are Linux distros, you’ll need at least basic knowledge of Linux before you actually unleash the true potential of these beasts.

-Anyway, note that these best OS for hacking are shared here purely for educational purposes, any proper or improper use of them is totally your responsibility and me or anything else associated with me can’t be held liable for your actions.
+Anyway, note that these best OS for hacking are shared here purely for educational purposes, any proper or improper use of them is totally your responsibility and me or anything or anyone else associated with me can’t be held liable for your actions.

 That been said, also remember that downloading, or even using these tools is completely legal, as long as you do not harm anyone else in any way.